 On Mailchimp, it’s simple to develop a lovely landing page.
 How to begin going is as follows:

-• Create a page title that is specific.
+• Create a specific page title.

 • Make a URL and add it.